craigfrancis/php-is-literal-rfc/readme-v2.txt

 html_add!("<p>Hello <span>?</span></p>");
 </code>

 Macros are run during compilation (when user values are not present), and can replace the code within the brackets.
-In this case the macro could check the contents, and if it's considered safe, change the code to call a method provided by a HTML Templating library with "unsafe" in its name.
+In this case the macro could check the contents, and if it's considered safe, change the code to call a method provided by the library with "unsafe" in its name.
 While developers could call the unsafe method directly, they are at least aware they are doing something unsafe, and can be easily found during an audit.

 But, checking the AST can get complicated for libraries; getting developers to replace their existing LiteralStrings to use Macros is unlikely (same issue as Tagged Templates); and without operator overloads ([[https://wiki.php.net/rfc/user_defined_operator_overloads|1]]/[[https://wiki.php.net/rfc/userspace_operator_overloading|2]]), concatenation would need to be handled within the macro: